xph9876/RNA-mediated_DSB_repair/analyze_nhej/README.md

 ## Description

+TODO: italicize all file names.

 This folder contains the processing pipeline for the NHEJ (nonhomologous end joining) DNA repair.
 The main functionality such as filtering and plotting is implemented in Python3.
-The run*.[sh|ps1] scripts in the main directory are for reproducing the computations with datasets used in the [publication](#citation).
-Note *.sh scripts are intended to be run with Unis bash, while *.ps1 scripts are intended to be run with Windows PowerShell (although there is no semantic difference is how the Python scripts are called from either file type).
+The *run&ast;.sh* and *run&ast;.ps* scripts in the main directory are for reproducing the computations with datasets used in the [publication](#citation).
+Note *.sh scripts are intended to be run with Unix bash, while *.ps1 scripts are intended to be run with Windows PowerShell (although there is no semantic difference is how the Python scripts are called from either file type).

 ## Prerequisties